AFreeChameleon/multask/README.md

-        -m [num]    Set maximum memory limit e.g 4GB -c [num]    Set limit cpu usage by percentage e.g 20 -i          Interactive mode (can use aliased commands on your environment) -p          Persist mode, the command will restart if finished after 2 seconds
+        -m [num]    Set maximum memory limit e.g 4GB -c [num]    Set limit cpu usage by percentage e.g 20 -i          Interactive mode (can use aliased commands on your environment) -p          Persist mode, the command will restart when finished with a wait of 2 seconds

     stop    Stops a process. [value] must be a task id e.g 0